Sunday, February 12, 2012

 Allied naval forces, those that had not been destroyed anyway, were withdrawn.
 The British Eastern Fleet had withdrawn to the British colony of Ceylon, a large island off the coast of India.
 The fleet was weak, but was being reinforced by warships transferred from other areas.
 Admiral Sir James Somerville was appointed to command this fleet.

 The Japanese wasted no time in making plans to continue their offensive actions against the British.
-They planned to deploy a large, powerful naval force into the Indian ocean to attack shipping and to attack the British base at Ceylon.
+They planned to deploy a large, powerful naval force into the Indian ocean to attack shipping and to attack the British bases at Ceylon.
 They hoped to destroy the remnants of the British Eastern Fleet as well.
 On March 26, 1942, the large Japanese force, consisting of six aircraft carriers (Akagi, Kaga, Soryu, Hiryu, Shokaku, Zuikaku), four fast battleships (Kongo, Haruna, Hiei, Kirishima), three cruisers (Tone, Chikuma, Abukuma), and numerous destroyers, departed its base in the Dutch East Indies under command of Vice Admiral Chuichi Nagumo.

 Vice Admiral Chuichi Nagumo,